sislam16/youtube-remake/README.md

   - React-Router-Dom
   - Bootstrap
     - Or equivalent UI frameworks like SemanticUI / Reactstrap
-- Create-React-App ... obviously
+- Create-React-App
-- Using any thing else will mean your **Final Exam** is incomplete
+- Using any thing else will mean your submission is incomplete

 ## Required Featues